vickiefeng/RecipeInsights/README.md

 We can further explore how the number of minutes correlates with the average ratings with our bivariate analysis.

 ## Bivariate Analysis
 The following scatterplot examines the relationship between the number of minutes a recipe takes and its average rating, the following scatterplot.
-Although the plot doesn't show a clear linear relationship, we can see that there is a dense concentration of data points in the upper left corner of the plot, signifying that a high number of recipes with short to relatively moderate preparation times (less than 75 minutes) were rated highly.
+Although the plot doesn't show a clear linear relationship, we can see that there is a dense concentration of data points in the upper left corner of the plot, signifying that a high number of recipes with short to relatively moderate preparation times (less than 100 minutes) were rated highly.
 This would indicate that **the shorter the recipe time is, the higher the average rating**.

 <iframe src="assets/fig3.html" width=800 height=600 frameBorder=0></iframe>

 ## Interesting aggregates

+By grouping the data by rating then aggregating by the mean on various columns, it is clear that certain attributes of a recipe have more variance across ratings.
+For example, the pivot table below shows that as ratings increase, the average number of minutes tends to decrease.
+This is also the case for calorie count.
+Conversely, the number of ingredients is roughly the same across ratings.

 |   rating |   minutes |   calories |   n_steps |   n_ingredients |
 |---------:|----------:|-----------:|----------:|----------------:|